-The ride started out in fairly comfortable weather; however, as you go deeper and deeper in the gorge, it get really chilly when you go through the tunnels.
+The ride started out in fairly comfortable weather; however, as you go deeper and deeper in the gorge, it gets really chilly when you go through the tunnels.
 Each tunnel feels colder than the last one.
 We did research beforehand and brought jackets with us to stay warm.
 I highly recommend bringing extra jackets or long pants.
 Some of the tunnels are quite long and it feels extra cold with the wind chill factor in open cars even during summer.

 Keyakidaira Kurobe Gorge

 After you arrive at the last stop, Keyakidaira Station, I recommend you to book and reserve your ticket back to Unazuki station at the ticket booth if you haven’t done so.
-We upgraded our tickets from standard car to special car (enclosed car).
+We upgraded our tickets from the standard car to the special car (enclosed car).

 It offered standard Japanese comfort food: udon, soba, ramen, and curry rice.
 It also offered the local specialty Deep-fried White Shrimp (白海老のかき揚げ) over rice, udon, or soba.

 Our tempura shrimp udon was decent quality considering how remote the location was.
-Our kids enjoyed the kids curry menu.
+Our kids enjoyed the kids’ curry menu.

-At the station near the ticket booth, they had a large map of nearby points of interests and shows you the approximate time it takes to walk to those locations from the Keyakidaira station.
+At the station near the ticket booth, they had a large map of nearby points of interest and shows you the approximate time it takes to walk to those locations from the Keyakidaira station.
 It also tells you if specific spots were closed due to landslides.

 We were able to explore the viewing platform by the riverside.
 We crossed the Okukane Bridge (奥鐘橋) to look at Hitokui-iwa (人食い岩), the mouth shaped rock formation that looks like it’s going to swallow people up.